rapyuta-robotics/alica/alica-essentials/udp_proxy_generator/readme.md

 This tool generates a Ros-Proxy Node that serializes predefined topics/messages and transmits it via udp multicast.
 Vice versa multicast messages are received, deserialized, and send via the original ros topic.
 This is particularly useful to apply ros-multi-master solutions.

+## Requirements ##

+You need the [system_config](https://github.com/carpe-noctem-cassel/supplementary/tree/master/system_config) package, that is also included in this repository/stack!
+It is necessary to read the multicast address and port from the UdpProxy.conf file.

 ## Usage ##

 * Ensure you have set the 'DOMAIN_CONFIG_FOLDER' to the folder with your 'UdpProxy.conf'.
 We recommend to add the following line to your '~/.bashrc' and copy the UdpProxy.conf to the folder accordingly.
 ```
 export DOMAIN_CONFIG_FOLDER="insert_path_to_UdpProxy.conf"
 ```
 * Set a proper MulticastAddress and Port in your 'UdpProxy.conf' to the section '[UdpProxy]'.
 (You can also stick to the example file provided in this package!)

 * Create a new ros package within your catkin workspace: